sparrowsaurora/sparrowsaurora/README.md

 ![File Structure Mapper header image](https://github.com/sparrowsaurora/File-Stucture-Mapper/blob/main/project_header.gif)

-Built with: Python

-Description: I was frustrated with manually making file maps so I made this.
+I was frustrated with manually making file maps so I made this.
 A Python utility that generates a Markdown file map of a directory structure, providing an easy-to-read, hierarchical representation of files and directories.
 This tool is useful for documenting project structures, enhancing team collaboration, and keeping track of complex directory setups.

+`Python`

 Link: [github.com/sparrowsaurora/File-Stucture-Mapper](https://github.com/sparrowsaurora/File-Stucture-Mapper)